SAP/migration-tool-for-cloud-integration/docs/README.md

   3. Create a Service Key and copy the entire JSON text to your clipboard to use in the migration application (use the 'Import JSON' button).

     If you are not familiar with the process, please follow the steps here: [see CF documentation](https://help.sap.com/viewer/368c481cd6954bdfa5d0435479fd4eaf/Cloud/en-US/20e26a837a8449c4b8b934b07f71cb76.html) and follow the steps in 'Define a Service Instance and Service Key for the API Client'.

+    **Additional Steps required for 'Certificate to User Mapping' migrations (as a target system):**

+    To enable receiving certificates bound to users, also complete the following steps:

+    4. Navigate to your SAP BTP cockpit of the Cloud Foundry subaccount, go to 'Services', then 'Instances and Subscriptions'.
+    5. In the list of Instances, locate the item created in step 2, and open its details
+    6. Copy the 'Instance ID' mentioned at the top of the details pane.
+    7. Also provide an email address and password of a user that has access to the BTP subaccount, with authorizations to create service instances and service keys.

 ### Exploring Tenants